PORT Selected by Fairmount Park Conservancy to Help Imagine the Oval+

-PORT continues work on Masterplan of Knoxville Battlefield Loop and begins Quarry Lake Project
+PORT Continues Work on Knoxville Quarry Lake Project

-In continued development of the Knoxville Battlefield Loop, the City of Knoxville identified Fort Dickerson Quarry Lake as a priority project within the Master Plan.
-Working for the Aslan Foundation and the City of Knoxville, in collaboration with Sanders Pace Architecture, PORT kicked off design and public engagement for increased access and new recreational amenities, with Phase 1 work targeted for completion in the Summer of 2017.
+Working for the Aslan Foundation and the City of Knoxville, in collaboration with Sanders Pace Architecture, PORT is developing enhanced access and new recreational amenities for Fort Dickerson Quarry Lake, with Phase 1 work targeted for completion in the Summer of 2017.

 PORT’s Christopher Marcinkoski and Andrew Moddrell present "What Defines a City?" at the Chicago Ideas Week Unlock Your Creativity in 90 Minutes or Less Event

 As the Chicago Ideas Week Artist-in-Residence, Marcinkoski and Moddrell present a series of frameworks that guide how PORT Urbanism approaches urban design.

 "The Thick City Pavilion” featured in World Landscape Architecture (LINK).